top of page

 On closer reflection, the art works lay bare

-their thread-like, tenuous links between past and present.
+their tenuous links between past and present.

 Reflecting perhaps, our own personal pursuit